What Are ISO Geographic Codes?

 Existing Alternate Names

 Contains alternative names already associated with the region.
+Examples:- USA

 - United States of America